- The cryptocurrency industry is filled with maximum risk, hence investors must properly conduct research before being fully immersed.

-Yield farming is the process of lending tokens to a decentralised protocol’s liquidity pool in order to earn rewards.
+Yield farming is the process of lending tokens to a decentralized protocol’s liquidity pool in order to earn rewards.
 Yield farming should not be interchanged with staking, where investors are requested to inject money into the blockchain to confirm and validate transaction blocks in order to earn staking rewards.
 Yield farming entails investors depositing tokens into a liquidity pool.

 The rewards from liquidity pools vary with the protocol involved.
 But since yield farming seems to be more profitable, some investors now find holding coins unattractive.

 The risk of impermanent loss is directly tied to the amount of liquidity provided and the total number of tokens in the liquidity pool.
 In a liquidity pool, tokens are usually paired.
 It could be a stablecoin such as Tether’s USDT or Ethereum-based tokens such as Ether (ETH).
 Certain pools with stablecoins that have a narrow price fluctuation are often less vulnerable to temporary losses.
 This means liquidity providers often face a lower risk of impermanent loss with stablecoins.